13.2. The Symbol Selector

 SVG marker: provides you with images from your SVG paths (set in Lock aspect ratio.
 Each SVG file colors and stroke can also be adapted.
 The image can be a file on the disk, a remote URL or embedded in the style database (more details).menu) to render as marker symbol.
 Width and height of the symbol can be set independently or using the

+The symbol can also be set with Dynamic SVG parameters.
 See Parametrizable SVG section to parametrize an SVG symbol.

 SVG version requirements